ramseylab/ldnh/README.md

 maximum,* which is determined numerically using polynomial-smoothed spline interpolation; the Hessian is computed using numerical estimation on a spline-interpolated curve) in each of the normalized, windowed voltammograms.
-For samples that no local maximum (typically, samples at zero analyte concentration or at analyte concentration below the limit-of-detection for the electrochemical assay), the LDNH procedure is to use the average potential level at the peak (which we'll call *Vavg* here), for all the samples for which a peak *could* be detected, and to numerically compute the second derivative at the potential value *Vavg* for those samples for which a peak could not be detected.
+For samples that have no local maximum (typically, samples at zero analyte concentration or at analyte concentration below the limit-of-detection for the electrochemical assay), the LDNH procedure is to use the average potential level at the peak (which we'll call *Vavg* here), for all the samples for which a peak *could* be detected, and to numerically compute the second derivative at the potential value *Vavg* for those samples for which a peak could not be detected.
 The negative of the Hessian is used as the "signal", resulting in a signal level for each voltammogram, which can be visualized as a calibration dot-plot with the sample's labeled (known) analyte concentration as the abscissa: